mr-jameson/design_a_bridge_beam/README.md

 #### Include self-weight?

 The self weight feature asks the user whether or not they would like to include the self-weight of the beam in the capacity assessment.
 If yes, the self-weight of the beam is added to the loading applied to the beam.
+The user can only enter a yes or no answer.

 #### Update parameters when beam size inadequate